From A Wiki of Ice and Fire

 - The Silent Tower is a tower at Castle Black.

-- The Common Hall is a great timbered keep.
+- The Common Hall is a great timbered keep where the brothers take their meals.
 Crows nest in the rafters.

 - The Rookery is the nesting place of Castle Black's ravens.
 Consequently, the maester's quarters are located in a stout wooden keep beneath it.